build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 curl -s https://fluxcd.io/install.sh | sudo bash
 ```

-#### 2.2 Prepare AWS CodeCommit credentials
+#### 2.2 Prepare AWS CodeCommit Credentials
 Create a user in our experiment and use CodeCommit as the Git source, we need HTTPS Git credentials for AWS CodeCommit.

-#### 2.3 Install the Flux on the cluster
+#### 2.3 Install Flux on the Cluster
-Clone the prepared GitOps codes.The project structure is as the follows:
+Clone the prepared GitOps codes.
+The project structure is as follows:

 ```shell
 .